Encentivize/encentivize-store-api-documents/README.md

 	{
 	    "_id": "55e95c04709826e815333b32", // the unique identifier for the order
-	    "productId": "10", // the product id requested "programName": "seesaydo", // the program name
+	    "productId": "10", // the product id requested "programName": "programName", // the program name
 	    "quantity": 1, //the number of items in the order "partnerId": 3, // the partner id for the order "status": "pending" // the current status of the order